 - The Town of Dumfries has begun the review and update process of its Comprehensive Plan.
 The Dumfries Comprehensive Plan includes the vision and goals of the town for the next twenty years and a list of actions and policies to achieve those goals.
 Topics covered by the Comprehensive Plan include, but are not limited to, land use, economic growth, transportation, and community services. - Economic Vitality is one of the primary areas of focus for the Town of Dumfries.
-As a dense urban area withing the Northern Virginia region there is a finite amount of land available for new construction and, as a result, there continues to be a need to encourage redevelopment options within the Town limits.
+As a relatively small urban area withing the Northern Virginia region of 1.6 square miles, there is a finite amount of land available for new construction and, as a result, there continues to be a need to promote redevelopment within the Town limits.
 The Town currently has multiple major development projects underway that will increase the local housing stock and redevelop historically underutilized parcels.
-These projects will also bring additional commercial business to the Town. - The Route 1 widening project continues to progress.
-The project is fully funded through competitive grants and Right of Way acquisition is expected to begin in the Summer of 2022.
-Once completed, the project will result in all lanes of Route 1 through the Town of Dumfries being located where the northbound only lanes currently run.
-That will allow the present southbound lanes to revert to a "Main Street" setting that will encourage development and redevelopment.
-The Town has completed a revision of the local Comprehensive Plan which includes the vision for how this new "Main Street" will look.
-These updated documents will work to encourage future economic development. - The Rose resort project will open FY2025.
-This project will transform the site of the former Potomac landfill into an 80-acre public park and entertainment facilities featuring hotel accommodations, gaming, restaurants, and cultural arts space.
-The estimated economic impact for the project includes \$10.9 million in annual tax revenue to the Town, and an additional \$6.7 million in annual tax revenue to the region.
-The Rose will also create 640 new local jobs.
+These projects will also bring additional residents and attract additional commercial business to the Town. - The Route 1 widening project continues to progress, and the project is fully funded through grants.
+Required Right of Way acquisition is nearly complete and expected to conclude by 2026.
+The project is anticipated to be completed in 2031, and once completed, the project will result in all lanes of Route 1 through the Town of Dumfries being located along the current East roadway, or Fraley Boulevard, where the northbound only lanes currently run.
+That will allow the present southbound lanes to become a two-way "Main Street" that will facilitate the development and redevelopment of adjacent parcels.
+In 2020, the Town completed a revision of the local Comprehensive Plan to include a Pattern Book, which defines the vision for the new "Main Street.
+The Pattern Book, updated Comprehensive Plan, and a more detailed Small Area Plan will work to encourage future economic development. - The Rose resort project opened in November 2024.
+This project has transformed the site of the former Potomac landfill into an 80-acre public park and open space, and an entertainment facility that features a gaming emporium, restaurants, and hotel accommodations.
+A future phase will add additional hotel rooms and an event center.
+The total investment for construction is more than \$450 million, estimated economic impact for the project includes \$5 million in annual tax revenue to the Town, and an additional annual tax revenue to the region.
+The Rose will also create more than 500 new local jobs. - The pending acquisition of waterfront property, which is a former auto repair and storage site, presents additional opportunities for development.
+The 167-acre site includes 14 acres of developable property for a mixture of uses that could include commercial, hospitality, residential and recreational.
+The remaining 152 acres of property would be used for recreational purposes, including nature trails, piers and water access.
+Like the Rose, the Waterfront development would welcome visitors and promote tourism within the Town.